adamwth/adamwth/README.md

 ## Previously...

 -   I interned at [Sea](https://www.sea.com/), [Traverse](https://www.traverse.ai/), and [CSIT](https://www.csit.gov.sg/), where I worked as a software engineer doing front-end and full-stack web development.
--   I developed, together with [three](https://github.com/lyskevin/) [amazing](https://github.com/chrisgzf) [people](https://github.com/eksinyue), a mental wellness [application](https://www.artpreciate.sg/) that combined art and meditation that directly benefited hospital staff and patients in Singapore during the pandemic, working in collaboration with the Singapore Art Museum, National Gallery of Singapore, and SingHealth.
+-   I developed, together with [three](https://github.com/lyskevin/) [amazing](https://github.com/chrisgzf) [people](https://github.com/eksinyue), a mental wellness [application](https://www.artpreciate.sg/) that combined art and meditation to directly benefit the hospital staff and patients in Singapore during the pandemic, working in collaboration with the Singapore Art Museum, National Gallery of Singapore, and SingHealth.
 -   I was a teaching assistant for several courses at NUS, such as: CS3217 Software Engineering on Modern Application Platforms, CS3244 Machine Learning, CS2040S Data Structures and Algorithms, CS2103 Software Engineering, CS1101S Programming Methodology.

 ## In my free time...